Donations and Acquisitions

 The Society seeks to acquire archival material for permanent preservation pertaining to the following subject areas:

-• The history, organisation, and running of the Society.
+• The history, organisation, and running of the Society

-• Society’s Fellows and their professional activities.
+• The Society’s Members and their professional activities

-• Taxonomy and Linnaeus.
+• Taxonomy and Linnaeus

-• Individuals who have had a significant role in the Society.
+• Individuals who have had a significant role in the Society

-• External relations with other institutions closely affiliated with the Society.
+• External relations with other institutions closely affiliated with the Society

-• Scientific observations, research, and field expeditions, particularly ones funded by the Percy Sladen Memorial Fund.
+• Scientific observations, research and field expeditions, particularly ones funded by the Percy Sladen Memorial Fund

 Acquisition of Digital Archives